← Home

 EUDR Guide for SMEs β€” Simplified Obligations and Deadlines

-Practical EUDR guide for small and medium enterprises: simplified obligations, extended deadline to June 2026, and concrete steps.
+Practical EUDR guide for SMEs and small/micro operators: simplified obligations, extended deadlines (Dec 2026 / Jun 2027), and concrete steps.

 EUDR for Small and Medium-Sized Enterprises